alphagov/govuk-design-system/src/components/date-input/index.md

 For example, ‘Date of birth must include a month’, ‘Date of birth must include a day and month’ or ‘Year must include 4 numbers’.

+Consider that a user might intentionally leave part of the date blank because they do not know the exact day, or they remember the day and month but not the year.
+Could you provide more help to these users?

 #### If the day, month or year cannot be correct

 Accept all unambiguous inputs.